trusona/forgerock-node/README.md

 ### Mobile Users
 On mobile devices, instead of seeing a TruCode, to users will be deeplinked into their Trusona enabled mobile app, where they will be presented with a Trusonafication.
 Once accepted, the app will send the user back to the browser, where the node will continue down the `Accepted` outcome path.

-### Node Outcomes

-The node has four different Outcomes.
-They are as follows:

-1. Accepted - The user successfully accepted the issued Trusonafication.
-They have been authenticated by Trusona.
-1. Rejected - The user rejected the issued Trusonafication.
-This means the user explicitly chose to deny this authentication request.
-1. Expired - The Trusonafication expired before a response was received from the user.
-This should be handled as a failed authentication attempt.
-1. Error - A fatal error occurred during the authentication attempt.
-If this happens check the `TrusonaAuth` debug logs to determine the cause and contact Trusona Support if needed.